Eroica-cpp/uwhpsc/notes/vm.rst

 #.
 Enter a name for the VM (put in whatever you like); for *OS Type*,
    select "Linux", and for *Version*, select "Ubuntu".
 Click *Next*.

 #.
 Enter the amount of memory to give the VM, in megabytes.
-Give it
-   as much as you can spare; 512 MB is the recommended minimum.
+   512 MB is the recommended minimum.
 Click *Next*.

 #.
 Click *Use existing hard disk*, then click the folder icon next to
    the disk list.
 In the Virtual Media Manager that appears, click